AssetFetch/spec/spec.md

 The order in which the actions are described here is the order in which they occur in regular use, though certain actions MAY be skipped (as denoted) or repeated.

-This section describes the individual provider-client-interactions along with actions undertaken by only one party modeled by AssetFetch in more detail.

 ## 3.2.
 Initialization

 The first point of contact between a client and a provider is the initialization URI which the user enters into the client, comparable to the URI of an RSS feed.